This is not your typical things to do in Memphis with kids guide.

 When it was suggested we head to the Peabody Hotel to watch a parade of ducks in the hotel lobby, I didn’t know what to expect.

-Turns out, these ducks are one of the top attractions in Memphis.
+Turns out, the Duck March is one of the top Memphis attractions.
 People were lined up along the red carpet, yes there is a red carpet leading from the fountain to the elevator, the whole lobby was packed and people were standing two deep around the railing of the second level.

 People were lined up along the red carpet (yes there is a red carpet leading from the fountain to the elevator), the whole lobby was packed and people were standing two deep around the railing of the second level.